aconrad/pycobertura/README.md

 forward without letting legacy uncovered lines get in your way, allowing developers to focus solely on their changes.

+NOTE: The API is unstable any may be subject to changes until it reaches 1.0.

 ## Screenshots

 ### pycobertura show